-Attendees at the 2017 Commodity Classic in San Antonio, Tex., can make their experience even more memorable by signing up for one or more of the fascinating tours available during the event.
-These optional tours provide the opportunity to discover even more about the history, attractions and culture of the San Antonio area—and this year’s tour schedule is among the most varied ever offered.
+Attendees at the 2020 Commodity Classic in San Antonio, Texas, can make their experience even more memorable by signing up for one or more of the fascinating tours available during the event.
+These optional tours provide the opportunity to discover even more about the history, attractions and culture of the San Antonio area and beyond—and this year’s tour schedule is among the most varied ever offered.

 For details on the tours available and to register for San Antonio tours during Commodity Classic, visit www.CommodityClassic.com.
 Tour fees vary and are not included with convention registration.